 We often hear our customers have had issues with face seals failing.
-We’ve gathered some information on the three reasons face seals fail.
+That's why we’ve gathered some information on the three reasons face seals fail.
 Because we understand how important it is to have your seals be just (if not more) durable than your equipment.
 So, here are some reasons face seals fail as well as some tips to help extend their life.

 - Leakage of oil through the primary or secondary sealing.

-- Excess frictional torque present in the face seal
+- Excess frictional torque in the face seal

-When a mechanical face seal fails, it does not pose any danger to the operator’s safety.
-However, once the oil is exhausted, external contaminants can enter the seal assembly and cause extensive damage to the internal components, such as differential gear in the case of axles.
+When a mechanical face seal fails, it does not pose any danger to the operator's safety.
+However, once the oil is exhauses, external contaminants can enter the seal assembly and cause extensive damange ot the internal components, such as differential gear in the case of axles.

 1. Improper Installation

 Because there are no credentials required to install mechanical face seals, improper technique often causes premature seal failure.
 During installation, errors as small as scratching the seal face can cause premature failure which is why a degree of experience is recommended.
 Following proper procedure and utilizing the correct installation tools will impact the life of your seals, as well as their effectiveness.

 To learn more about the correct installation procedure for SAP seals, check out this video on how to assemble a metal face seal.

 When it comes to your face seals overheating, insufficient lubrication and excessive friction are the main culprits.

 - There is an insufficient amount of lubrication present to dissipate the heat generated by the face seals.
 This can be caused by: